 From Turin it’s 50km from Pont Canavese meaning a 200km round trip to tackle this.
-It’s not as bad as it sounds given you need only think a 100km ride to reach the top.
+It’s not as bad as it sounds given you need only need to think of a 100km ride to reach the top.
 Make it up and there’s a free 50km back downhill.
 Stop for lunch to refuel and it’s just 50km back to Turin, a solid ride.

-If not you can drive the first part indeed Turin and the surrounding area make a good base with many other climbs and mountain routes within an hour’s drive.
+Turin and the surrounding area make a good base with many other climbs and mountain routes within an hour’s drive.
 The stunning Col d’Agnel, Sestriere, Mont Cenis and more.
 But these all suffer as major access roads to France and can be busy.
 The nearby Aosta valley is itself a big transport axis but sideroads branch off with more big passes like the Grand and Petit St Bernard passes.
 Many big names but none compete with the Nivolet for beauty.

 Note the col typically only opens in June given its altitude.
 As with all high passes, they can close again only to reopen days or weeks later.
 Check the weather before setting out.